2.4 GHz radio use: Garage doors

 Some garage door openers use the 2.4 GHz band.

 Car alarm

 Certain car manufacturers use the 2.4 GHz frequency for their car alarm internal movement sensors.
 These devices transmit on 2.45 GHz (between channels 8 and 9) at a strength of 500 mW.
 Because of channel overlap, this will cause problems for channels 6 and 11, which are commonly used default channels for Wi-Fi connections.
 Because the signal is transmitted as a continuous tone, it causes particular problems for Wi-Fi traffic.
 This can be clearly seen with spectrum analysers.
 These devices, due to their short range and high power, are typically not susceptible to interference from other devices on the 2.4 GHz band.

 Radars

 Some radars use the 2.4 GHz band.

 Power

 Smart power meters

 Some 'smart' power meters use the 2.4 GHz band.

 Wireless power

-Some new truly wireless power transmission uses the 2.4 GHz band.
+Some wireless power transmission uses the 2.4 GHz band.